browserengineering/book/book/browsersandweb.md

-At the highest level, a browser has two major pieces of code: an implementation of the web platform APIs (sometimes called a _web rendering engine_), and a browsing UI and accompanying features, such as search engine integration, bookmarking, navigation, tabs, translation, autofill, password managers, data sync etc.
+At the highest level, a browser has two major pieces of code: an implementation of the web platform APIs (sometimes called a _web rendering engine_), and a browsing UI and accompanying features, such as search engine integration, bookmarks, navigation, tabs, translation, autofill, password managers, data sync and so on.

-Web rendering engines have a lot in common with any other very large software project - they have a _very high total cost of development_, and _significant & increasing over time_ cost of maintenance (due to the ever-expanding feature set).
+Web rendering engines have a lot in common with any other very large software project---they have a _very high total cost of development_, and a _significant & increasing over time_ cost of maintenance (due to the ever-expanding feature set).
 However, they also have a unique character in that they are just as much community and ecosystem-driven as they are self-driven.
 In other words, since the character of the web itself is highly decentralized, what use cases end up getting met by browsers is to a significant extent _not determined_ by the companies “owning” or “controlling” a particular browser.
 For example, there are many other people, such as website developers, who contribute many good ideas and proposals that end up implemented in browsers.

-Due to the very high cost of building and maintaining an implementation of the web platform, and the fact of being community-driven (and therefore having no sustainable proprietary advantage over competitors), it only makes sense that the engine source code itself open-source, so as to share the burden (opportunity?) of maintenance across the larger community, and allow a pressure-relief mechanism through accepting code from the community.
-These contributions are sometimes directly in the core engine, or by including third-party open-source code as dependencies.
+Due to the very high cost of building and maintaining an implementation of the web platform, and the fact of being community-driven (and therefore having no sustainable proprietary advantage over competitors), it makes sense that the engine source code itself be open-source as well.
+This allows sharing the burden (opportunity?) of maintenance and feature development across a larger community.
 Another consequence of being driven collectively by the community is that a browser often functions like an R&D project, where new ideas are constantly being proposed and tested out in discussions and implementations.
-Like any R&D project, this leads to the browser having an iterative and incremental planning and shipping process - at any given time it’s not easy to lay out the exact plans for the next year in great precision (let alone five years), because it’s always unknown how well current ideas will work, what new ideas might surface, or what critical bugs may surface.
+Like any R&D project, this leads to the browser having an iterative and incremental planning and shipping process---at any given time it’s not easy to lay out the exact plans for the next year in great precision (let alone five years), because it’s always unknown how well current projects will work or what new ideas might surface.

 Browsers and you
 ================